FOSS: A Self-Learned Doctor for Query Optimizer

-\textit{\underline{Penalty}. }To encourage the agent to reach each different state with as few steps as possible, we implement a penalty measure.
+, where $\eta$ is a constant representing the weight of episode-bounty relative to step-bounty.\\ \textit{\underline{Penalty}. }To encourage the agent to reach each different state with as few steps as possible, we implement a penalty measure.
 In planner, reaching a certain state from the initial state can involve multiple action sequences of varying lengths, where an action sequence refers to a combination of $Swap$ and $Override$ operators.
 In order to gain more rewards, the agent may opt for inappropriate action sequences.
 For example, assume that the execution latency for the hash join operator at position $O_{i}$ is $L_{1}$, $L_{2}$ for merge join, and $L_{3}$ for nested loop join.
 Suppose $L_{1}>L_{2}>L_{3}$, and the original plan choose using hash join.
 In order to obtain more bounty, the agent may choose to initially override the method at $O_{i}$ to a merge join, and then in subsequent steps, override it to a nested loop join.
 To address such issue, we calculate the minimum number of steps required from the original incomplete plan to the current incomplete plan, denoted as $minsteps(ICP_{t}^{e})$.
-Additionally, we introduce a penalty coefficient $\gamma > 0$.
+Additionally, we introduce a penalty coefficient $\gamma > 0$ to represent the weight of penalty in reward.
 We set the penalty value according to the following formula:

 .
 If the current step is already the minimum, the penalty value will be 0.
 Otherwise, it will have a negative impact on the reward.
 It ensures that the agent can learn useful knowledge more effectively.